6955 kHz: Reviews

-The episode received positive to mixed reviews.
+The episode received mixed to positive reviews.
 Writing for Entertainment Weekly, critic Ken Tucker noted and appreciated that "many key details were provided by characters who don't often serve that function", such as with Broyles and the numbers stations.
 He called it "a terrific, almost Astrid-centric episode."
 Los Angeles Times writer Andrew Hanson enjoyed the episode's many puzzles and expressed appreciation for the "First People" revelation as well as Walternate's "long con" concerning the doomsday device.
 Hanson was skeptical that Peter had not yet figured out Fauxlivia's true identity, but praised Anna Torv's performance ("Anyone who doubted [her] acting chops in the first couple of seasons should be eating their words").

 "Boy, one thing you cannot accuse Fringe of is doling out information in teasing little bits.
 Last night's episode titled '6955 kHz' presented a large amount of information that I'd call an info-dump if that phrase didn't mar the elegance, the inventive wit, of what we witnessed."